Nabil642/CSE440-Project/README.md

 Ideas for taking this further:

 - Add a `MotiveC` node or other clues specific to the Velvet Fox
-- Let users pick between multiple mystery scenarios (a `data/` folder of alternate cases already exists as a starting point)
+- Let users pick between multiple mystery scenarios by building out a library of alternate cases
 - Add a "sensitivity analysis" view showing which clue would most shift the verdict if answered
 - Persist a case log so past investigations can be reviewed